kalpanaCharpe/git-demo/README.md

 # git-demo
-This is my first demo repo for git and git hub practice
+This is my first demo repo for git and git hub practice.